ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 3.1 The Central Server and Nodes

 The `Central Server` serves as the core component that manages all `ZTApplications` within the `ZTAuth*` Architecture.
 Typically, a `Node` is linked to a single `ZTApplication`.
 However, there are no strict limitations, and a `Node` can be linked with multiple `ZTApplications` if necessary.
+The same applies to central servers, as `Nodes` can be linked to multiple `Central Servers`.

 `Nodes` include both the `Applicative Node` and the proximity-based components, often referred to as `Proximity Nodes` or `PDP Nodes` in the `ZTAuth*` Architecture, designed to handle authorization requests locally with minimal latency.